Mattheus85/Mattheus85/README.md

 <h3 align="left">About Me:</h3>

 - I began in underground construction as a pipe layer.
 I joined the Air Force in 2006 and was active duty for 12 years, 10 months, 26 days (not including the drive there and back).
 I spent the first 10 years as a high voltage lineman, contracting representative, and an instructor.
 Things took a turn when I was given the opportunity to fly the [RQ-4 Global Hawk](https://en.wikipedia.org/wiki/Northrop_Grumman_RQ-4_Global_Hawk) in 2017.
 As great as it was to be a part of the aviation side of the Air Force, I was very excited to pursue a new career in the civilian world.
 I joined [ELS](http://www.elitelineservices.com/) as a maintenance team lead in 2019.
-I am now pursuing a career in tech and wonder why it's taken me so long.
+I am now pursuing a career in tech and wonder only why it's taken me so long.

 <h3 align="left">What now?</h3>